jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 Once a year is scraped, we end up with a folder conaining CSV files for each individual race in a given year.
 To combine all of the races into one file we quickly run the `fileJoin` script.
 This just creates a CSV housing the data for an entire year of races.
 We then send this off to our BigQuery database for some additional cleaning and querying.

 ### BigQuery
-Now that our marathon data is into our database, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
+Now that our marathon data is in our database, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
 After this, we need to get our weather data.

 ## Weather Data Colleciton and Manipulation
 Now that we have marathon data in BigQuery, we need to collect the weather data that is associated with it.
 This is a little more complicated than just looking up the weather and adding it to the database.
 We won't actually have to find weather data for each individual instance of a runner, just for the race.
 This should make intuitive sense (the weather is the same for everyone who runs the race).